Progress in Minneapolis

 -

 The South Service Area Master Plan was completed before the formation of Minneapolis Bike Parks.
 This master plan will need to be amended to include bike parks.
+If you have ideas for locations drop us a line.